Noovolari/leapp/docs/plugins/plugins-introduction.md

 You can start creating a plugin [from the template](https://github.com/Noovolari/leapp-plugin-template).

 Leapp plugins are written in TypeScript.
-They must contain at least a class that extend sa base class provided by the Plugin SDK
+They must contain at least a class that extends a base class provided by the Plugin SDK.

 There's currently only one of these classes, `AwsCredentialsPlugin` , that can be used to create a plugin that generates temporary credentials.